keymon/springerpe.github.io/_posts/2014-05-21-the-other-side-of-a-technical-assessement.md

 We are techy folks, and we look for techy folks, and techy folks like getting their hands dirty.
 Obviously, **we must ask to write code that actually works and that we can evaluate**.

 On the other hand we don't want them to spend time in tedious low value work so **we provide a working skeleton which works out of the box.
-This removes all the initial hassle and which provides the right context**.
+This removes all the initial hassle and provides the right context**.

 Also, **the challenges and technologies should be relevant to the future position**, so one can get an idea of how the work will be.
-This does not mean include every possible tool and use case - for us that would be impossible ;) -, but just a representative subset.
+This does not mean that you should include every possible tool and use case - for us that would be impossible ;) -, but just a representative subset.

 For this we use [vagrant](http://www.vagrantup.com/) and some [chef-solo](http://docs.opscode.com/chef_solo.html) configuration that installs a scala webapp.
 You only need to install vagrant and run `vagrant up` to get a working environment.